xinjiav3/NileBrownGame/_posts/2023-08-31-javascript_project-calculator.md

 ---
-title: JS Calculator
-comments: true
-hide: true
 layout: post
+title: Javascript Calculator
 description: A common way to become familiar with a language is to build a calculator.
 This calculator shows off button with actions.
-permalink: /frontend/js-calculator
 categories: [Javascript]
+permalink: /javascript/project/calculator
+menu: nav/javascript_project.html
+toc: true
+comments: false
 ---

 <!--